-A quaint Grade II listed cottage sleeping two guests, offering views across the estuary in the village of Blakeney with its bustling quay, an interesting array of shops, and pub.
+An exquisitely restored Grade II listed cottage sleeping two guests, offering views across the estuary in the village of Blakeney with its bustling quay, an interesting array of shops, and pubs.

 A beautifully restored Grade II listed cottage retaining many of its original features, this charming one-bedroomed property situated on Mariners Hill in Blakeney, is the perfect getaway for two.
 Traditionally decorated with a farmhouse-style kitchen with electric range, exposed beams and sash windows, it also offers uninterrupted views across the estuary, salt marshes and sea as well as out to the south-facing courtyard garden.

 The harbour is less than a quarter of a mile walk away and here you can stroll along the quayside, watching a variety of boats sail up and down the River Glaven.
 Take a harbour tour or a seal trip out to Blakeney Point and come back to visit the 14th-century Guildhall.
 While there, pick up some seafood on sale at the harbour and have a browse around the charming streets of this pretty village.
 Once home to smugglers and pirates, it is now packed with quaint shops, delicatessens and art galleries.